tslocum/bgammon/PROTOCOL.md

 This must be the first command sent when a client connects to bgammon.

+### `json [on/off]`

+Turn JSON formatted messages on or off.
+JSON messages are not sent by default.

+Graphical clients should send the `json on` command immediately after sending `login`.

 ### `help [command]`

 Request help for all commands, or optionally a specific command.